 Commander One’s signature feature is its default dual-panel layout, which gives you immediate access to two folders or drives.
 With the Pro version, one of those panes can be used for mounting your Android devices.
-That means you can drag and drop files between your phone and Mac all in a single window.
+That means you can drag and drop files within a single window.

-You can actually add further tabs in each panel too.
-If you want to fling various files into different folders, or another storage device, that’s quick and easy too.
+You can actually add further tabs in each panel, too.
+If you want to fling various files into different folders, or another storage device, that’s quick and easy.

-In addition, there are myriad minor bonuses you get within the two panels that blow Android File Transfer out of the water.
+There are myriad minor perks you get within the two panels that blow Android File Transfer out of the water.
 For starters, you can actually preview your files in Commander One.
-You’ll know which precious photos you want to save to your desktop without checking file names.
-While you, unfortunately, don’t get mini previews, you can see a quick preview by double-clicking and using Quick Look.
+You’ll know which precious photos you want to save to your desktop without checking filenames.
+While you don’t get thumbnail previews, you can double-click and use Quick Look.

-Commander One also shows you more info about each file, including the size, extension, permissions, date created, and more.
-You can also turn on/off viewing hidden folders to avoid clutter or delve deeper into your phone or Mac’s innards.
+Commander One also shows more info about each file, including the size, extension, permissions, date created, and more.
+You can also toggle viewing hidden folders to avoid clutter, or delve deeper into your phone or Mac’s innards.

-If you’ve got a Mac already, you’re probably not averse to the idea of owning iOS devices (I’ve got an iPad and an iMac, but try prying my Pixel away from me!).
-Usefully, Commander One supports mounting iOS devices, too.
+Unsurprisingly, Commander One supports mounting iOS devices.
 However, it should be noted that the function only works with the version from Eltima’s official website, not the Mac App Store version.

 Cloud services and remote servers all in one place

 Comprehensive search tools

 Android File Transfer doesn’t have a search bar.
-That means you’ll be arduously locating files manually.
-Meanwhile, Commander One has a search function that puts the Finder search tool to shame.
+That means you’ll be locating files manually.
+Meanwhile, Commander One has a search function that puts Finder’s tool to shame.
 It has support for Regular Expressions, Spotlight, and the ability to search for keywords within files.